Vocational training

 Students receive regular feedback on assignments and progress.

-The program is taught in Icelandic.
+The course is taught in Icelandic.

 Cost